 What Season Are You In?

-This year, I’ve been learning a valuable lesson about the power of recognizing and defining the seasons we move through.
+Some years back, I learnt a valuable lesson about the power of recognising and defining the seasons we move through.

-Defining Your Seasons: A Framework for the Year
+Defining The Seasons: A Framework for the Year

 By identifying the big “rocks” of projects, goals, and priorities, I was able to map out an expected flow for the year, aligning it roughly to the annual quarters.
 Here’s how it broke down: